-- is located within Central Sydney, as shown in Figure 1 of this Plan, - needs consent (including complying development); - has a development cost of \$200,000 or more; and - is not excluded under Section 2.2 of this Plan.
+- is located within Central Sydney, as shown in Figure 1 of this Plan, - needs consent (including complying development); - has a development cost of more than \$250,000; and - is not excluded under Section 2.2 of this Plan.

 If approval is granted to a development subject to this Plan, a condition of consent will be imposed requiring the applicant to pay a monetary contribution ('the levy'), towards the cost of local infrastructure.
-This levy is calculated at 3% of the development cost.
-The Plan provides information on how to calculate the development cost and what development may be excluded.
+This levy is calculated at a rate of 1%, 2% or 3%, depending on the development cost.
+The Plan provides transitional arrangements, information on how to calculate the development cost and what development may be excluded.